bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 The [Declaration on the Rights of Indigenous Peoples Act (Declaration Act)](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/19044) establishes the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration) as BC’s framework for reconciliation that respects the human rights of Indigenous Peoples.

 ## 2.9.
 Legal Agreements
-On receipt of a Mines Act Permit Verifiable Credential issued according to this GF framework, the credential holder shall be granted the same rights as a permittee holder in receipt of a paper mines act permit under the BC Mines Act.
+On receipt of a British Columbia (B.C.)
+Mines Act Permit Verifiable Credential issued according to this Governance Framework (GF) framework, the credential holder shall be granted the same rights as a permittee holder in receipt of a paper and/or digital copy of a B.C.
+Mines Act Permit under the B.C.
+Mines Act.

 # End of Document